in

 • Sow seeds in containers as soon as they are ripe–end of the bloom period.

-Planting and Spacing Hyancinthoides
+Planting and spacing Hyancinthoides

 • Set Hyacinthoides bulbs 3-4 inches (7.6-10.2cm) deep.